sirparz/self-driving-comps/README.md

 ## 🧭 Repository Structure
 ```
+ACC_Development/
-ACC_Development/ ├── Development/ # Main working directory for ROS 2 packages and dev code │ └── ros2/ # Contains src/, build/, install/, log/ ├── docker/ │ └── Dockerfile.quanser # Docker setup for consistent dev environment ├── [Other folders are ignored for privacy/sandbox use]
+├── Development/ # Main working directory for ROS 2 packages and dev code
+│ └── ros2/ # Contains the ROS2 workspace
+│ └── matlab-simulink/
+├── docker/
+│ └── Dockerfile.quanser # Docker setup for consistent dev environment
+├── [Other folders are ignored for privacy/sandbox use]

 ```
 ---